twilio-professional-services/example-custom-hold-music-plugin/README.md

+# Notice - Legacy Code

+**This plugin is no longer maintained.
+An updated version of the plugin is available as part of the customizable [Flex Project Template](https://github.com/twilio-professional-services/flex-project-template), where it is an optional feature.**

 # Example Custom Hold Music Plugin

 You may deploy this plugin as-is to change the hold music of your Flex instance.
 Additionally, feel free to use the code in the `src/CustomHoldMusicPlugin.js` file to make changes to your own plugins if they are using hold music.